omeka/Documentation/source/Reference/libraries/globals/add_file_display_callback.rst

 .. include:: /Reference/libraries/globals/summary/add_file_display_callback.rst

-.. php:function:: add_file_display_callback(array|string $fileIdentifiers, callback $callback, array $options)
+.. php:function:: add_file_display_callback($fileIdentifiers, $callback, $options = array())

-    Declare a callback function that will be used to display files with a given MIME type and/or file extension.
+    Add a callback for displaying files with a given mimetype and/or extension.

+    :type $fileIdentifiers: array|string
-    :param array|string $fileIdentifiers: Set of MIME types and/or file extensions to which the provided callback will respond.
+    :param $fileIdentifiers: Set of MIME types and/or file extensions to which the provided callback will respond.
+    :type $callback: callback
-    :param callback $callback: Any valid callback.
+    :param $callback: Any valid callback.
+    :type $options: array
-    :param array $options:
+    :param $options:

 *****
 Usage